tontonsb/blog/src/posts/karatsuba.md

 <Katex math={equations.classic} displayMode />

-What Karatsuba noticed about this simple expression was that coefficients with the term <Katex math="b" /> can be expressed using one multiplication and the other coefficients:
+What Karatsuba noticed about this simple expression was that coefficients by the term <Katex math="b" /> can be expressed using one multiplication and the other coefficients: